RomanStadlhuber/NumericalInverseKinematics/README.md

 - _Customization of the damping factor_ via the Simulink block mask.
 - _Custom weighting factors_ for the pose error via block input ports.

 **Please remark** that this solver only optimizes a kinematic constraint and therefore does not take into account any kinetic properties of the serial open chain.
-This is experimental code, do not use in a production envirnomnt.
+This is experimental code, do not use in a production envirnoment.

 ## Setup and Quick Start